npms-io/npms-analyzer/docs/architecture.md

 One important detail is that the continuous scoring process creates and maintains two [aliases](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-aliases.html):

-- `npms-read`: Should be used to query the score data
+- `npms-current`: The index with the full data from the last completed scoring process
-- `npms-write`: Should be used to write score data
+- `npms-new`: The index that the current scoring process is writing to

 ### Prepare

-The prepare step creates a new index and updates the `npms-write` alias to point to that index.
+The prepare step creates a new index and updates the `npms-new` alias to point to that index.
 It also removes extraneous indices from previous failed cycles (if any).

 ### Aggregate